Welcome to the News and Discussion section of CosmologyScience.com

 If you haven’t been able to clearly understand Cosmology principles so far – its not your fault.

 That’s pretty much the exact opposite of a recipe for helping others understand.
-It would be entirely reasonable to imagine that at least some of that was intentional.
+Anyone could be excused for suspecting that at least some of that was intentional.

 The resources here can help you understand how to distinguish between genuine science knowledge — from ideas that are not based on experimentally derived observations, which is useful because there are more than a few science-fiction ideas in cosmology masquerading as fact.